kklein/kklein.github.io/content/posts/2024-12-22-micro-macro.md

 It took me a while to realize that my behaviors and ideals in a given dimension are sensitive to whether I'm under the impression of dealing with an individual -- 'micro' -- or with an entity, an abstract organization or society as a whole -- 'macro'.

-The following are few tendencies of mine I believe to have observed; dimensions of behavior and morals which depend a lot on micro vs. macro:
+The following are few tendencies of mine I believe to have observed.
+In these dimensions, the behavior and morals I live and expect depend a lot on micro vs. macro:

 | Micro                                         | Macro                    |
 |-----------------------------------------------|--------------------------|